otto-bus-dev/display-tui/README.md

 2. Create a display-tui configuration file or run display-tui a first time to generate the default one :
    The configuration file is a json file that contains the tui settings.
-   It contains only one field `monitors_config_path` which is the path where display-tui will save the monitors configuration for hyprland. the default path is `~/.config/hypr/hyprland/monitors.conf`.
+   It contains only one field `monitors_config_path` which is the path where display-tui will save the monitors configuration for hyprland. the default path is `~/.config/hypr/hyprland/monitors.conf` (the path accept shell notations).

    ```bash
    mkdir -p ~/.config/display-tui